 The law of unintended consequences comes for Disney

-Now Florida legislators are threatening to pull those special privileges if Disney continues to strike at HB1557, a piece of legislation that has been dubbed the "Don't Say Gay" law.
-In reality, the only thing the legislation bans is teaching children from kindergarten through the third grade about sexual orientation and gender identity.
+Now Florida legislators are threatening to pull those special privileges if Disney continues to strike at the state's Anti-Grooming law, HB1557.
+The only thing the legislation bans is teaching children from kindergarten through the third grade about sexual orientation and gender identity.
 Parents overwhelmingly support the new law, preferring to keep education on such topics for very young children in the home.
 Considering that Disney has always touted itself as a family-friendly company, it would seem a foregone conclusion that the company would be persuaded, or at least cautioned, by the wide support HB1557 has among its customer base.

 Image: Disney's Bob Chapek, who has bowed to the LGBTQIA+++ left.
 YouTube screen grab.